linuxgurugamer/4ksp_Expanded/README.md

 Comparison Image (at 4k resolution):
 ![](https://i.imgur.com/rf7YPdg.jpg)

 This add on is still in early development so some things might appear offset or incorrectly scaled.
-It's also my first add on for KSP, so please feel free to leave feedback so i can improve it.
+It's also my first add on for KSP, so please feel free to leave feedback or <a href="https://git.srv.hoerberg.de/tom300z/4ksp/issues">report an issue</a> so i can improve it.
 <center>
-<h4>Downloads:</h4>
+<h4>Downloads</h4>
 <a href="https://github.com/KSP-CKAN/CKAN/releases" target="_blank">CKAN</a><br/>
 <a href="https://spacedock.info/mod/2228/4kSP%20-%20Scaled%20map%20icons%20and%20text" target="_blank">Spacedock</a><br/>
 <a href="" target="_blank">Gitlab</a>